Laser and Traditional Surgery Options for Your Pet

 - Answer any questions or concerns you may have

 Our skilled veterinary surgeons are also equipped to perform specialty surgeries to help keep your pet pain free and active.
 If your pet is exhibiting signs of pain or weakness in their rear legs, is limping or even experiencing paralysis, our experts can perform a thorough exam and diagnosis and offer the best solutions.
 We’ve achieved positive results for many pets and brought them back to their normal behavior and activity levels.
-Click on the links below to learn more about the surgical procedures we offer:
+Click on the link below to learn more about the surgical procedure we offer:

 Prior to surgery, our highly trained veterinarians will place your pet under anesthesia and continue to monitor his or her vital signs throughout the procedure.
 After surgery, your pet will be moved to our ICU area and continue to be carefully monitored until he or she has completely recovered from sedation.